Visually Descriptive Language Model for Vector Graphics Reasoning: Abstract

 \section{Abstract}

-Despite significant advancements, current large multimodal models (LMMs) struggle to bridge the gap between low-level visual perception---focusing on shapes, sizes and layouts---and high-level language reasoning involving semantics, events and logic.
+Despite significant advancements, current large multimodal models (LMMs) struggle to bridge the gap between low-level visual perception---focusing on shapes, sizes, and layouts---and high-level language reasoning involving semantics, events, and logic.
 This limitation becomes evident in tasks requiring precise visual perception, such as comparing geometric properties or solving visual algorithmic reasoning problems.
-To study this failure mode, we focus on an important visual domain: \imgtype---images composed purely of 2D objects and shapes, which are prevalent in various LMM-based agent tasks in web, visual design, and OS environments.
+To study this failure mode, we focus on an important visual domain: \imgtype---images composed purely of 2D objects and shapes, which are prevalent in web and mobile environments.
+Importantly, we consider \textit{rasterized} vector graphics without assuming access to their underlying vector code.
 We identify two key research questions: how can we enable precise visual perception, and how can we facilitate high-level reasoning based on such low-level perceptions?
-To accurately capture low-level visual details, we utilize Scalable Vector Graphics (SVG) for precise encoding of visual scenes.
+To accurately capture low-level visual details, we explore using SVG for the precise encoding of visual scenes.
 However, SVGs are not readily interpretable by LLMs or LMMs in a zero-shot manner.
-To address this challenge, we propose the \textbf{Visually Descriptive Language Model (VDLM)}, which introduces an intermediate textual representation called \textbf{\bl (\blabbr)}. \blabbr translates SVGs into a text-based abstraction comprising primitive attributes (e.g., shape, position, measurement) along with their corresponding values. \blabbr can be learned with task-agnostic synthesized data and represents visual primitives that are universal across various \imgtype.
-This abstraction is more structured, allowing for direct interpretation by foundation models for zero-shot generalization to different reasoning tasks.
-Without any human-annotated data, empirical results demonstrate that \oursfull leads to significant improvements in state-of-the-art LMMs, such as GPT-4o, across various low-level multimodal perception and reasoning tasks on \imgtype.
+To address this challenge, we propose the \textbf{Visually Descriptive Language Model (VDLM)} to build a bridge between low-level visual perception and high-level language reasoning.
+VDLM learns an intermediate symbolic representation called \textbf{\bl (\blabbr)}, which translates raw SVGs into a higher-level abstraction comprising primitive attributes.
+This abstraction allows for \textit{direct interpretation} by foundation models for zero-shot generalization to different reasoning tasks.
+As an initial step to construct a descriptive intermediate representation for low-level visual reasoning, the SVG-to-\blabbr{} model is currently limited to simple compositions of primitive shapes, for which synthetic data can be generated without human annotation.
+Nevertheless, empirical experiments show that \oursfull leads to significant improvements in state-of-the-art LMMs, such as GPT-4o, across various low-level multimodal perception and reasoning tasks on rasterized \imgtype.
 Additionally, we provide extensive analyses of VDLM’s performance, showing that our framework offers improved interpretability due to its disentangled perception and reasoning processes.
-Finally, we demonstrate the promise of this representation by showing a positive correlation between the quality of the \blabbr perception and the end-task performance.
+We also conduct an in-depth error analysis, highlighting remaining limitations and suggesting directions for future research.
 Project page: \url{https://mikewangwzhl.github.io/VDLM/}